Prof S.N.Bose © Falguni

-The pictures below were taken during the autumn of 2004, and the left-hand image shows Falguni and myself at the BBC Marylebone studios sharing a joke after we had recorded our interview.
-I was also delighted to meet the late

-Jaffrey (see right-hand image below) whose films included My Beautiful and who provided the voice
+The pictures below were taken during the autumn of 2004, and the second image shows Falguni and myself at the BBC Marylebone studios sharing a joke after we had recorded our interview.
+I was also delighted to meet the late Jaffrey (see first image below) whose films included My Beautiful and who provided the voice